tmllull/Game-of-Life-API/README.md

 - If the organism is not devoured or die suddenly, stays alive.

 ## Data storage

 The data for all the ecosystem management is stored in SQLite.
-There are, for now, 2 tables: `users` and `ecosystems`:
+There are, for now, 1 table: `ecosystems`:

-- Users:
-  - ID: Telegram user ID
-  - Ecosystems created: number of ecosystems born thanks to a message from him/her
-  - Ecosystems evolved: number of ecosystems evolved thanks to a message from him/her
-  - Ecosystems killed: number of ecosystems died thanks to a message from him/her

 - Ecosystems:
   - ID: autogenerated ID
-  - Ecosystem: the current ecosystem, to be able to recover it in case the bot stops.
+  - Ecosystem: the current ecosystem, to be able to recover it.
 It also serves to know the state in which the ecosystem was when it died.
   - Evolutions: records the total number of evolutions (used in some probabilities)
   - Messages: records the number of messages received since the last evolution of the ecosystem (used in some probabilities)
   - Total messages: records the total messages that have been received since the creation of the ecosystem